 article by Graham Jones

-2017 marks the 82th anniversary of the Vuelta a Espana.
+This year marks the 88th anniversary of the Vuelta a Espana.
 From its birth during Europe’s troubled 1930’s, it stayed alive and grew despite the uncertain political climate in Spain through the next several decades, surviving and earning its rightful place as a Grand Tour.
 Here’s a look at the La Vuelta from 1935 to today…

 Making History: The Gathering Storm

 While Winston Churchill was trying to rally an indifferent Great Britain and America to prepare for the ‘Gathering Storm’, evil forces were busy at work.
 In 1934 Hitler had become Fuehrer on his path to building a Nazi Germany.
 In Spain General Franco spent the 1920’s and 1930’s establishing his power base to eventually become the Fascist dictator of that country.
 The origins of the Spanish civil war can be traced back to 1923.
 The civil war proper broke out in 1936 and ended in 1939.

 Today it seems incredible that saner people living in those difficult times could think about organizing a bike race.
 Yet in 1935 Clemente Lopez Doriga of the Diaro Informaciones newspaper organized and launched the first Vuelta a Espana.
 From this point of view the stimulus (newspaper circulation) for the event mirrored the beginnings of both Tour de France and the Giro d’Italia.
 From 1935 until 1955 the race struggled to survive as war, deprivation and an impoverished Europe all took their toll on the race.

 As an additional challenge, the fledgling Vuelta was always run at around the same time as the more popular Giro d’Italia.
 Consequently many of the best foreign riders would choose Italy as their destination.
 This firmly placed the Vuelta as the third and least prestigious of the Grand Tours.